-And then he has a brilliant idea: He's been given his two-week notice, but that leaves him two weeks during which he can still act in his capacity as the rich boss's money manager.
+And then his wife has a brilliant idea: You've been given your 2-week notice, but that means you still have 2 weeks during which you can act in your capacity as the rich boss's money manager.

-You see, his boss apparently forgot to take away his security clearance and his power-of-attorney authorizations when he gave him his two-week notice.
-So, for two full weeks, he can still negotiate on behalf of his boss.
+You see, this guy's boss apparently forgot to take away his security clearance and his power-of-attorney authorizations when he gave him his 2-week notice; and so, for two full weeks, he can still negotiate and sign contracts on behalf of his boss.

-And so he calls up several of the people who still owe the boss money, and he says to them, "OK ...
-I see here that you owe my boss \$100,000 ...
-I tell you what, if you'll pay \$75,000 right now, I'll give you an official "debt-settled" certificate and we'll just call it even."
-And they are like, "Are you serious?!"
-And he says, "Yes ...
-Just remember later (hit chest 2x) who took care of you."
+So, he calls up several people who still owe the boss money, and he tells them: "OK...
+I see here that you owe my boss \$100,000...
+I tell you what, if you'll pay \$75,000 right now, I'll give you an official 'debt-settled' certificate and we'll just call it even."
+And they are like, "Are you serious?!"And he says, "Yes... (hit chest 2x) Just remember later who took care of you."

 Well, this guy does this with all his boss's debtors.
-And so after the two weeks are up and he has no more job, he's got a bunch of grateful people who feel like they owe him a big, huge favor.
+And so, after his two weeks are up, he has no more job, but he's got a bunch of grateful friends who feel like they owe him a big, huge favor.

-Then Jesus says, 8 "The master (the rich man, who'd just gotten hosed, by the way!) commended the dishonest manager because he had acted shrewdly.
+Jesus then says, "The master (the rich man, who'd just gotten hosed, btw!) commended the dishonest manager because he had acted shrewdly.
 (Seriously.
 Did you see that coming?
 Jesus praises the shady manager for his shrewdness.)

 And then, Jesus explains the lesson: For the people of this world are more shrewd in dealing with their own kind than are the people of the light.
-9 I tell you, use worldly wealth to gain friends for yourselves, so that when it is gone, you will be welcomed into eternal dwellings.
+I tell you, use worldly wealth to gain friends for yourselves, so that when it is gone, you will be welcomed into eternal dwellings.

 A lot of people find this parable confusing.
 What in the world is Jesus saying?
-Why is he praising this money manager whose behavior is morally dubious at best and outright fraudulent at worst?
+Why is he praising a money manager whose behavior is morally dubious at best and outright fraudulent at worst?